vladimir-aubrecht/StatementParser/README.md

 ``dotnet StatementParserCLI.dll -x <path to file with output xslt file> <path to the file or folder containing statements>``

-# Supported brokers - input file format
+# Supported brokers
+(supported input format after dash)
 - Fidelity - Pdf
 - Morgan Stanley - Pdf, XLS
 - FxChoice (in general MetaTrader reports should work, but tested only with FxChoice) - HTM